 In addition to stable housing, this framework is designed to support youth in achieving the following key goals: forging connections to positive social networks like family and community; completing educational activities and/or maintaining employment; and gaining the social and emotional competencies needed to thrive.

-From 2014 to 2016, the True Colors Fund partnered with five federal partners (the U.S. Departments of Housing and Urban Development, Education, Health & Human Services, and Justice, along with the United States Interagency Council on Homelessness) to launch the LGBTQ Youth Homelessness Prevention Initiative.
-Throughout the process, the True Colors Fund provided technical assistance to stakeholders in two pilot communities – Houston, TX and Hamilton County, OH – as they identified successful strategies for preventing and ending LGBTQ youth homelessness and developed strategic plans to address the issue.
-Following completion of the pilot, the True Colors Fund began replicating this model to launch True Colors Community Initiatives in additional communities across the United States.
+From 2014 to 2016, True Colors United partnered with five federal partners (the U.S. Departments of Housing and Urban Development, Education, Health & Human Services, and Justice, along with the United States Interagency Council on Homelessness) to launch the LGBTQ Youth Homelessness Prevention Initiative.
+Throughout the process, True Colors United provided technical assistance to stakeholders in two pilot communities – Houston, TX and Hamilton County, OH – as they identified successful strategies for preventing and ending LGBTQ youth homelessness and developed strategic plans to address the issue.
+Following completion of the pilot, True Colors United began replicating this model to launch True Colors Community Initiatives in additional communities across the United States.